rseger/Code-of-Conduct/CODE_OF_CONDUCT.md

 - Supporting people to develop skills outside their comfort zone.

-- Social enforcement of values (do not expect one person to be the “principal” keeping people in line)
+- Social enforcement of values.
+No one person should be the “principal” keeping people in line, it should be all of us.

 - Recognize and be proactive against privilege, systemic biases